mchion/ML_continual_learning_pipeline/README.md

     return mean,std
 ```

 Once we found the mean and standard deviation of the set, we used these numbers to perform the necessary PyTorch transforms.
-As we can see below, the means for the image set were calculated to be `(0.5182, 0.5144, 0.4948)` and the standard deviations were calculate to be `(0.2526, 0.2517, 0.2865)`.
+As we can see below, the means for the image set were calculated to be `(0.5182, 0.5144, 0.4948)` and the standard deviations were calculated to be `(0.2526, 0.2517, 0.2865)`.

 ```shell
 transform = transforms.Compose([transforms.Resize((256,256)),